AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 An AEP sandbox does not:

-* Provide similar functions as a CJA connection or data view.
+* Provide similar functions as a virtual report suite, CJA connection or data view.
 * Allow you to connect or combine CJA data from different sandboxes.

+Further, the Analytics Source connector sends report suite data _into_ a specific sandbox.
+Each report suite may be configured as a source for a single sandbox.
+See the [Analytics Source Connector documentation](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en) for more details.